joeycoxonIT/osticket-prereqs/README.md

 </p>
 <p>

-- Once all that’s done, click “Apply” then “OK” at the bottom right of the “permission entries” tab.
+- Click “Apply” then “OK” at the bottom right of the “permission entries” tab.
 Then click “OK” in the tab below.
 </p>
 <p>
 <img src="https://i.imgur.com/izaW4lk.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>